Lajancia/Lajancia.github.io/Record/index.md

 ---
 layout: Record
-title: All Records
+title: All private records
-excerpt: "A List of private record"
+excerpt: "A List of records"
 comments: false
 ---